Adam J. Cohen

 OCC Conditional Approval — Erebor Bank N.A. — full charter Oct 15 2025 (Skadden filed, Gould era)

 OCC granted preliminary conditional approval Oct 15 2025 (OCC Control 2025-Charter-342076; Charter 25357; Residency Waivers 2025-Waiver-342510).
 Counsel of record: Wendy M. Goldberg, Skadden Arps Slate Meagher Flom LLP, One Manhattan West, NY.
 Organizing entity: Erebor Group Inc (Delaware) merges into the bank under 12 USC 215a-3.
 Existing subsidiary Atticus Digital Inc becomes wholly-owned post-merger.
 Tier-1 Leverage Ratio condition: 12% for first three years (vs 9% standard CBLR).
-Bank explicitly cites Brooks-era Interpretive Letters #1170 (Jul 20 2020 — written under Brooks), #1174 (Jan 4 2021 — Brooks's last day), and Hood/Gould-era IL #1184 (May 7 2025) as legal scaffold for holding non-asset-backed virtual currencies on balance sheet to pay 'gas fees' under 12 USC 24(Seventh).
-Confirms the Brooks-Gould interpretive-letter framework is the live operative legal scaffold for new crypto-bank charters.
+Bank explicitly cites Brooks-era Interpretive Letters #1170 (Jul 20 2020 — written under Brooks), #1174 (Jan 4 2021 — Brooks's last day), and Hood/Gould-era IL #1184 (May 7 2025) as the legal basis for holding non-asset-backed virtual currencies on balance sheet to pay 'gas fees' under 12 USC 24(Seventh).
+The Brooks-Gould interpretive-letter framework thus remains the operative legal basis for new crypto-bank charters.